Skip to contents

 #> * site = NA (population-level)

-In the above example, we get the conditional, not the marginal predictions (for example, not averaged over random effects groups).
-Furthermore, predictions are conditioned on mined when it is set to "no".
-Therefore, it is possible to obtain predicted values by simulating from the model, where predictions are based on simulate() (see Brooks et al. 2017, pp.392-393 for details).
-This will return expected values of the response, averaged across all random effects groups and non-focal terms.
+In the above examples, we get the conditional, not the marginal predictions.
+E.g., predictions are conditioned on mined when it is set to "yes", and predictions refer to a typical (random effects) group.
+However, it is possible to obtain predicted values by simulating from the model, where predictions are based on simulate() (see Brooks et al. 2017, pp.392-393 for details).
+This will return expected values of the response (marginal predictions), averaged across all random effects groups and non-focal terms.
 To achieve this, use type = "simulate".
-Note that intervals of this type will be wider than those of type = "zero_inflated", because they account for the full uncertainty of model parameters.
+Note that this prediction-type usually returns larger intervals, because it accounts for all model uncertainties.

 predict_response(m, "spp", type = "simulate")